-Some people have also had problems with other APNs conflicting or even overriding the giffgaff APN so try removing all other APNs and just leave the giffgaff APN with the green dot next to it as shown in the third screenshot above.
+Some people have also had problems with other APNs conflicting or even overriding the giffgaff APN so try removing all other APNs and just leave the giffgaff APN with the green dot next to it.

-For some reason the Orange branded San Francisco will not work with a single APN.
-If you have a San Francisco you will need to use 2 seperate APNs as set out in this thread.
+For some reason, the Orange branded San Francisco will not work with a single APN.
+If you have a San Francisco you will need to use 2 separate APNs as set out in this thread.

 If everything is correct but you still can't access the internet and you've activated your SIM card recently then there could be a data bar on your account.
 All SIM cards are sent out semi-activated with data barred so you can check the signal strength before you activate and top up.